ChannelMonitoringProject/passage/README.md

 # passage
 **Pipeline for Assessing Safety at Sea, Alerting, and Gathering Evidence**

-This is an airflow pipeline that consolidates and ingest data on channel crossings.
+This is an airflow pipeline that consolidates and ingest data on channel crossings from multiple sources.
+It  will collect positioning, search and rescue and weather data for alerting and future analysis.

+## Overview
-It utilises Kafka queues to collect streaming data and airflow for batch processing.
+This utilises Kafka queues to collect streaming data.
+It will use Airflow for Batch processing.
+It uses Redis for streaming data and it will use Postgres for storage.
-Flask and plotly provides an API to visualise the information collected.
+Flask and plotly will provide an API to visualise the information collected.

 # Setup
+## Docker

+`cp example.env .env` to setup out environemt.
+You need to set an API key in order to run the AIS position reports API.
+Head to https://aisstream.io/ and get yourself an API Key then edit `.env` to set the `AIS_STREAM_API_KEY`.

+then run `docker compose up`

 ## Development environment